 Myth: It’s all about communications…

 On a random review of twenty projects in an IT department it was encouraging to find that every one of them had some form of communications plan.
 There was evidence that the plan was being used and that on at least some of them a variety of innovative techniques from social media to telephone messaging were being exploited.
 What was also obvious was that in 18 of the 20 projects reviewed, the communication plan had been developed specifically for the execution and hand-over stages of the projects.
 The communications plan was a detailed breakdown of how users and other impacted & interested stakeholders would be communicated to and trained during the transition to the operational environment.

 For many project managers the development of this plan, in these latter stages is what they mean by stakeholder management.
-In this presentation we discuss how stakeholder engagement planning starts right from the beginning of the projects and puts the stakeholder at the center of the way the project is structured and delivered.
+However, stakeholder engagement planning should start right from the beginning of the project and puts the stakeholder at the center of the way the project is structured and delivered.

 Myth: Stakeholder management will solve all conflict and relationship problems

 Firstly stakeholder management is no cure for poor social engagement skills or low emotional intelligence.
 The two are often confused by line-managers in their desperation to find a solution to ‘difficult staff’ who are consistently involved in conflict with peers and clients in the workplace.
 “Let’s put them on a stakeholder management course” won’t work.
 Secondly, some conflicts are healthy and necessary and some simply won’t go away but have to be factored into the way the project is structured and conducted.

 Myth: Everybody is a stakeholder